OpenFogStack/celestial/README.md

 Docker is obviously a bit easier but running it directly lets you activate the cool animation as well.

+In order to use the database feature (more about that in the [Services](#services) section), you must open a TCP port of your choice on your client and it must be reachable from your servers.

 #### Python3

 To run the client with Python3, make sure you have `python3` and `pip`/`pip3` installed.